 Starbucks recently changed its policy, and now welcomes non-paying customers into its cafes.
 But if you go to a business for the free WiFi and feel obligated to buy something, you might burn through money quickly.
 A $4 latte every time you visit Starbucks adds up pretty quickly, so you might be better off just paying for home internet.

 Public libraries are always a great deal that people forget about.
-You can get free books, movies, and audio recordings.
-And you can even save on utilities by using the free WiFi network at your library.
+You can get free books, movies, and audio recordings, on top of saving money on utilities by using their free Wi-Fi network.

 The best part of using a library for your Wi-Fi is that you don’t need to feel compelled to buy anything.
 And most cities, whether big or small, have libraries that provide free internet access.
 They’ll usually have desktop computers you can use for free, too, if you don’t have a laptop of your own.